groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 https://database.clamav.net/bytecode.cvd
 ```

-and the URI to configure on the DSAS coud be `https://database.clamav.net/` or its mirror
+and the URI to configure on the DSAS can not be `https://database.clamav.net/` but rather
-on the local network.
+a mirror for example on the local network.
 The DSAS will update these files from this URI once a day.

 # DSAS Operation